 NEOPROFEN (ibuprofen lysine) by Recordati is (pda) in neonates is not known.
 First approved in 2006.

-NEOPROFEN is an intravenous ibuprofen lysine formulation approved in 2006 for patent ductus arteriosus (PDA) closure in premature neonates.
-It works by inhibiting prostaglandin synthesis, which promotes ductal closure without requiring surgery.
-This is a niche, specialized pediatric injectable indicated for a specific neonatal condition.
+NEOPROFEN (ibuprofen lysine) is an intravenous nonsteroidal anti-inflammatory drug approved in 2006 for closure of patent ductus arteriosus (PDA) in premature neonates.
+It works by inhibiting prostaglandin synthesis, a mechanism that facilitates ductal closure in infants who cannot tolerate or fail other interventions.
+This is a niche, hospital-based injectable indicated exclusively in the neonatal intensive care setting.

 (PDA) in neonates is not known.
 In adults, ibuprofen is an inhibitor of prostaglandin synthesis.